- Patient Services

 The Transitional Year provides a well-balanced clinical year in multiple disciplines.
 The program is designed for physicians with a program for the PGY-2 year, a government service commitment, or uncertain career goals.

 The year is designed to conform to the requirements of the Accreditation Council for Graduate Medical Education (ACGME).
-A written curriculum defines goals and objectives of every rotation.
+A written, competency-based curriculum defines the goals and objectives of every rotation.
 Applicants are encouraged to become familiar with these essentials and to discuss any points or questions with the Program Director, faculty, and housestaff.
 The core rotations of the curriculum require twenty-eight weeks on rotations with senior resident contact.
 These rotations are Inpatient Services for Medicine, Surgery and ICU.
 Four weeks are required on each service.
 The remaining 16 weeks is developed by the interests of the resident.

 A typical (modifiable) Transitional Year includes:

-26 weeks - Inpatient Medicine (includes 2 weeks of Night Float) and Inpatient Surgery (each 4-week block may include a week of Night Float)
+26 weeks - Inpatient Medicine (includes 2 weeks of Night Float) and Inpatient Surgery (each 4-week block includes a week of Night Float)

 4 weeks - Medical ICU